ChiefGokhlayeh/pluto-sdr-pr/README.md

 Use the provided devcontainer image to create a ready-to-use NumPy environment.
 In vscode download the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and re-open this workspace inside said development image.

 Most of the prototyping work happens in Jupyter notebooks.
 Once cured, code is refactored into reusable Python modules.

+**This project is suspended, as I currently don't have any capacity to work on it.
+I hope to revisit passive radar some day using my personal [Pluto+](https://github.com/plutoplus/plutoplus) and perhaps a different illuminator.
+The public LTE-based 5G Broadcast transmitter we were using has since exceeded its demonstration phase and has gone quiet.**

 ## Contributors